Reviews You Can Rely On

 Credit: Natalie Kafader

 We were the most impressed by the Eureka Mighty Mite in this test.
-It has a very strong suction that quickly and easily picked up 98.1% of the sand from the crevices.
-The Miele Classic C1 also has excellent suction strength and sucked in 96.6% of the sand.
+Its strong suction quickly and easily picked up 98% of the sand from the crevices.
+The Miele Classic C1 also has excellent suction strength and sucked in 97% of the sand.
 Not only that, but it moved over the gaps fairly smoothly.

 Crevice Cleaning Perfomance (%)